Assistive Listening Systems - Frequently Asked Questions

 - Q. I've run a design through your online design software but the amplifier(s) chosen are much larger than I expected - Why?

 A. The software compensates for anything that will degrade the loop signal by adding more amplifier power.
-So for example a long thin room with a low aspect ratio (width / length) needs more power than a square room where the length and width are the same value.
+So for example a long thin room with a low aspect ratio (width / length) needs less power than a square room where the length and width are the same value.
 Added to this, the height at which you plan to install the loop cable is critical and should be 12-16% of the shortest dimension but related as well to the listening height.
 If you go even slightly out of this band, extra amplifier power is necessary to guarantee the loop signal meets specifications.
-So even in a small room, installing the loop cable at a high level may need an ILD9 to drive it.
+So even in a small room, installing the loop cable at a high level may need a larger amplifier to drive it.

 - Q. I'm confused about 'Metalwork' - Will the signal pass through metal?